The User Interface (UI)

 Basic encryption module

-Here you can decide whether or not an administrator will be able to recover your files in case you loose your password.
+Here you can decide whether or not an administrator will be able to recover your files in case you lose your password.
 This option is disabled by default as it enables admins of Disroot to decrypt and view your files.

 Enabling this option after your password was lost will not recover your files!
 You must make this decision beforehand.
 We strongly encourage you keep your password stored in a safe place.